oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 error code *federate* or *federated_response* accordingly, and provides the *federation_uri* response parameter.

-Authorization server identifies it has been federated to, through the presence of the redirect_uri parameter.
-If redirect_uri has been provided, authorization server provides a federating response where *federation_uri* is the provided redirect_uri.
+Authorization server identifies it has been federated to, and avoids returning an Authorization Code Response {{#authorization-code-response}} through the presence of the redirect_uri parameter.
+If a redirect_uri has been provided, authorization server provides a federating response whose *federation_uri* attribute is the provided redirect_uri with the appropriate response parameters.

 Client MUST call the federation_uri as a *native authorization endpoint*, using the query string parameters as application/x-www-form-urlencoded request body.